DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 }
 ```

-**HSTS and redirects**</br>
+### HSTS and redirects

-Running Nextcloud behind any proxy likely shows few warning in its status page.
+Running Nextcloud behind any proxy likely shows few warning on its status page.
-It requires some redirects for service discovery to work and would really
+It requires some redirects for service discovery to work and would like
-like if [HSTS](https://www.youtube.com/watch?v=kYhMnw4aJTw) would be set</br>
+if [HSTS](https://www.youtube.com/watch?v=kYhMnw4aJTw) would be set.</br>
 Like so:

 ```